ckenaley/trackter/tutorial.md

     ml <- kin$midline

+Alternatively, on could use `kin.vid2` or `kin.img2` which both find an ROI with the largest variance of the trailing edge amplitude (i.e., assumes that ROI is the one moving).

-Check that the MP4 video (complete with midlines plotted over the original video)exists.
+In any case, check that the MP4 video (complete with midlines plotted over the original video)exists.

     file.exists("trout1_63_test.mp4")